ericrkuo/tron-haskell/README.md

     - Our first CPU plays to survive.
 It looks exactly one step ahead in the future (either moving forward, left, right) and picks the move that doesn’t result in a loss.
 If multiple moves are valid, we take priority moving forward, then left, and lastly right.
     - [`beginnerCPUAlgorithm`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/Lib.hs#L178-L189)
 - Medium
-    - Our second CPU is similar to our beginner CPU, however it uses the [random](https://hackage.haskell.org/package/random-1.2.1/docs/System-Random.html) package to add some unpredictability when choosing a move.
+    - Our second CPU is similar to our beginner CPU, however, it uses the [random](https://hackage.haskell.org/package/random-1.2.1/docs/System-Random.html) package to add some unpredictability when choosing a move.
     - [`mediumCPUAlgorithm`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/Lib.hs#L191-L208)
 - Hard
     - Originally we were implementing a minimax algorithm for our Hard CPU, however, as our search tree grew too large, we discovered that a pruning algorithm was required to reduce the search runtime.
 This required us to refactor a significant portion of our code and so we decided to leave this feature out.